facebookresearch/habitat-lab/examples/siro_sandbox/VR_HITL.md

 ### Connection Issues

-* Make sure that your server firewall allows incoming connections.
+* Make sure that your server firewall allows incoming connections to the port `8888`.
 * Check that the Unity client `config.txt` file lists to the correct address.
 See [this section](#connection).
 * Make sure that both devices are on the same network.
-* Corporate networks may introduce additional obstacles.
+* Corporate networks may introduce additional hurdles.
 To circumvent these, you can use the wifi hotspot on your phone or a separate router.
+* Check that only 1 server is running on your PC.

 ### Slow Performance